What is Software?

 Example:

-Today, in 2025, software development has reached a point where AI-powered tools can create programs with minimal human coding.
+In 2025, software development has advanced to the point where AI-powered tools can write programs with little assistance from human programmers.

 Software is generally classified into two main categories, and several subcategories: